 4. Distilled Vinegar

 I always always always use vinegar in my fluffy towel washing method.
-You never smell vinegar, and it’s a clean swap for laundry detergent.
+You never smell vinegar, and it’s a clean swap for fabric softener.

 5. Glass Bottles

 If you’ve recycled your old plastic cleaning detergent bottles, buy eco-friendly glass containers for your DIY non-toxic cleaning solutions.

 6. Amber Glass Bottles